ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Insomnia and Sleep Deprivation
 Ghosts and deities can cause insomnia or sleep deprivation.
 This can be as bad as total sleep deprivation, several attacks in the middle of the night, or occasionally waking up at any hour and struggling to go back to bed.
 Of course, some of this is natural, so those that only wake up occasionally are less likely to be afflicted.

 We don't have a solution for this aside from eradicating ghosts to lessen the problem.
 Its frankly embarassing that deities partake in this tactic, but it is true.
-If you have been struggling to sleep, meditating on the cemetary should lessen the problem, by eliminating ghosts.
+If you have been struggling to sleep, meditating on the cemetary when you awaken should lessen the problem, by eliminating ghosts.
 But if a deity is waking you in the night we don't have a solution, aside from praying.
 Asking them nicely to stop.

 In rare cases, you can reason with them.
 Some deities attempt to wake you up early for productivity, regardless of when you went to bed the prior night.
 You may be able to explain your lifestyle, including the time you need to be in at work and the time you get off.
 You may be able to explain that you have roommates and you can't acheive anything in the morning without waking someone or being disruptive.